 Side note: minimizing action sequences doesn’t mean you should put all possible banners and buttons on your home screen.
 It means simplifying the general user journey, but it’s never good to take it to the extreme 🙂

 Feedback is the most effective way of polishing an application.
 It deals with real people and thus offers real results.

 Usually, it goes both ways — you tell the users what is going on with an application and in return, you get some friendly suggestions on what is good and what can be improved.

 For some reason, many developers are scared of suggestions from actual users.
 Nevertheless, it is a viable option that must be used for your benefit.
 Even bad feedback can be used to make your app better.

 The gradual expansion of an application is a reasonable way of marketing your application.
-You start with an initial set of features which is completely fine and satisfies the majority of the target audience.
-But you can offer more with time.
+You start with an initial set of features that is completely fine and satisfies the majority of the target audience.
+But you can offer more time.

-Not only that strengthens the engagement with the application - it also is a sign of the good use of users feedback.
+Not only that strengthens the engagement with the application – but it also is a sign of the good use of users’ feedback.